jadehopepunk/jadehopepunk/content/posts/2026-08-07-invoking-bunker-buddies/index.md

 ## Quick Summary

 This project is called **Bunker Buddies**, a local club you can join that meets to discuss and support each other in increasing household food storage.
-It's about real food resilience for a future of shocks, but it's also about creating a fun, safe and inclusive atmosphere to talk about emergency preparedness in a way that playfully dispells the mucho image of the isolated prepper, and instead leans into community solidarity.
+It's about real food resilience for a future of shocks, but it's also about creating a fun, safe and inclusive atmosphere to talk about emergency preparedness in a way that playfully dispells the macho image of the isolated prepper, and instead leans into community solidarity.

 This project is within the context of privledged folks in developed western nations, in particular "Australia".